 Has anyone ever congratulated you for making a mistake?
 No?
-Then it’s about time.
+Then it’s about time someone does.

 I would like to congratulate you!
 Keep up the great work.

 Since starting my business in 2007, I made it my mission to help people “see” a different approach to conquer their daily challenges.
-And here I am, almost 13 years and many mistakes later.
+And here I am, +15 years and many mistakes later.
 What a rollercoaster ride this has been but it has been so worth it.
 I have learned that it is so easy to judge the mistakes of others but often it is very difficult to admit our own.
 I am no exception.
 Over the years I have tried to look at my mistakes from a different perspective.
-It’s like a new kind of appreciation.
+It’s like a newfound appreciation.

 I hope that I will continue to learn and to grow by making mistakes.

 More importantly, I want you to continue to make mistakes because when you make mistakes it shows that you are not afraid of trying new things.